Join millions of Canadians who have already trusted Loans Canada

 Home Buyers’ Plan

 If you are considering buying your first house, you can borrow up to $25,000 from your RRSP with the Home Buyers’ Plan.
 This withdrawal is tax-free and if you have a spouse, they can also borrow up to $25,000 from their RRSP.
 However, be aware that after a two-year grace period, you must pay yourself back within 15 years.
-The minimum yearly payment is 1/15 of the amount you borrowed from your RRSP, if you are able to pay it back sooner you can do so.
+The minimum yearly payment is 1/15 of the amount you borrowed from your RRSP, if you can pay it back sooner you can do so.

 You must be considered a first-time home buyer in order to qualify for this plan.
 If you have previously owned a house you may still be able to qualify for this program if you have not owned a house in the past 4 years.
+Moreover, you can use this program in conjunction with the new First-Home Savings Account (FHSA).
+It’s meant to help first-time home buyers under the age of 40 buy a home by providing tax-free benefits.

 Lifelong Learning Plan

 With the Lifelong Learning Plan, you can withdraw up to $10,000 per year from your RRSP to cover the cost of full-time education or training.
 You can use the money to pay for your own education or for your spouse’s or common-law partner’s education.
-The maximum amount your can withdraw is $20,000 over four years.
+The maximum amount you can withdraw is $20,000 over four years.
 In this case, you must pay at least 10% of the withdrawals back each year, within 10 years of the withdrawal.

 Spousal RRSPs